theDe-bugger/Portfolio/README.md

 # Portfolio
-Learn more about about me on this portfolio website I have created.
+Learn all about about me on this portfolio website I have created.
 ## About Me Page
 Brief description about me.
 Consider it a simple bio.
 ## Vision Page